The Best Heart Healthy Fats, Because Not All Fats Are Created the Same!

 White fish like sole, cod, Pollock and haddock contain low levels of omega-3 fats.
 Aim for at least two servings (3-4 ounces) of omega-3 rich fish per week.

 If for any reason you don’t like or want to eat fish, mineral and antioxidant-rich seaweed and algae are the next best thing.
-Sadly, they are often overlooked as a source of these amazing fats, however they are the ONLY plant-based foods that contain EPA and DHA omega-3s.
+Sadly, they are often overlooked as a source of these amazing fats, yet they offer a sustainable and the ONLY plant-based alternative to fatty fish.
 Nowadays we can find nori seaweed snacks in all grocery stores, and seaweed salad is also another popular item on supermarket shelves.
 Both of which are super easy to incorporate into your meals or snacks, but dried seaweed in general is so versatile and can also easily be included into your diet.
 I mix some into my soups, crush some into my bread mixture when I make breaded fish, and stir some into a salad dressing to add an extra salty or umami flavor to my salads!
 For sweeter recipes, I like to add spirulina or chlorella powder to my smoothies, oat or chia puddings, and energy ball recipes.
 If you follow me, you must’ve seen my dark green smoothies on my social media channels, these green colored algae are what give my smoothies that distinctive color!

 ALA Omega-3 Fats